Bathing: Therapeutic bathing

 Captain R. T. Claridge was responsible for introducing and promoting hydropathy in Britain, first in London in 1842, then with lecture tours in Ireland and Scotland in 1843.
 His 10-week tour in Ireland included Limerick, Cork, Wexford, Dublin and Belfast, over June, July and August 1843, with two subsequent lectures in Glasgow.

+The acceptance of germ theory in the late 1800s provided scientific reasons for frequent bathing.

-Public baths
+Public baths and wash-houses

 Large public baths such as those found in the ancient world and the Ottoman Empire were revived during the 19th century.
 The first modern public baths were opened in Liverpool in 1829.
 The first known warm fresh-water public wash house was opened in May 1842.

 The popularity of wash-houses was spurred by the newspaper interest in Kitty Wilkinson, an Irish immigrant "wife of a labourer" who became known as the Saint of the Slums.
 In 1832, during a cholera epidemic, Wilkinson took the initiative to offer the use of her house and yard to neighbours to wash their clothes, at a charge of a penny per week, and showed them how to use a chloride of lime (bleach) to get them clean.
 She was supported by the District Provident Society and William Rathbone.
 In 1842, Wilkinson was appointed baths superintendent.

 In Birmingham, around ten private baths were available in the 1830s.
 Whilst the dimensions of the baths were small, they provided a range of services.
 A major proprietor of bath houses in Birmingham was a Mr. Monro who had had premises in Lady Well and Snow Hill.
 Private baths were advertised as having healing qualities and being able to cure people of diabetes, gout and all skin diseases, amongst others.
 On 19 November 1844, it was decided that the working class members of society should have the opportunity to access baths, in an attempt to address the health problems of the public.
 On 22 April and 23 April 1845, two lectures were delivered in the town hall urging the provision of public baths in Birmingham and other towns and cities.

 After a period of campaigning by many committees, the Public Baths and Wash-houses Act received royal assent on 26 August 1846.
 The act empowered local authorities across the country to incur expenditure in constructing public swimming baths out of its own funds.

 The first London public baths was opened at Goulston Square, Whitechapel, in 1847 with the Prince consort laying the foundation stone.